Witness Interviews in Internal Investigations: The UK Perspective

 In Jukes, the Court of Appeal approved part of the first instance ENRC decision.
 The Court of Appeal in ENRC addressed this potential issue but felt that its conclusions were not invalidated by Jukes, on the basis that the endorsement of Andrews J’s judgment in that case had been obiter.

 Case law has also determined that a dominant purpose test also applies to legal advice privilege.
 In R (on the application of Jet2.com Ltd) v.
-Civil Aviation Authority, the Court of Appeal clarified that legal advice privilege will only apply to communications made for the dominant purpose of obtaining or giving legal advice.
-While the Court noted that the concept of legal advice and the continuum of communications can be interpreted broadly, this is nonetheless a reminder for those conducting internal investigations to bear in mind the purpose of any interviews when considering legal privilege.
+Civil Aviation Authority, the Court of Appeal clarified that legal advice privilege will only apply to communications made for the dominant purpose of obtaining or giving legal advice while noting that the concept of legal advice and the continuum of communications can be interpreted broadly.

 For litigation privilege to apply, litigation must be in reasonable contemplation, and the dominant purpose of the interviews must be the conduct of that litigation.
 This will depend on the facts of the case, but where litigation is in contemplation, this should be documented to assist in defending any challenge to a claim for privilege.

 Factors that may strengthen a claim to litigation privilege over interview notes include where, for example, notes arise from interviews with likely potential defence witnesses in contemplated litigation or where interviews are conducted with a view to assessing the potential risk the witness may pose in likely proceedings.